apache/flink/docs/setup/checkpoints.md

 ### Difference to Savepoints

-Externalized checkpoints have a few differences to [savepoints](savepoints.html).
+Externalized checkpoints have a few differences from [savepoints](savepoints.html).
 They
 - use a state backend specific (low-level) data format,
 - may be incremental,
 - do not support Flink specific features like rescaling.